Maguire family

 The Maguire (/məˈɡwaɪər/ mə-GWIRE) family is an Irish clan based in County Fermanagh.
-The name derives from the Gaelic Mac Uidhir, which is "son of Odhar" meaning "dun", "dark one".
+The name derives from the Gaelic Mac Uidhir, which is "son of Odhar" meaning 'sallow' or 'pale-faced'.

 According to legend, this relates to the eleventh descendant of Colla da Chrich, great-grandson of Cormac mac Airt, who was monarch of Ireland about the middle of the third century.
-From the 13th to the 17th centuries, the Maguire’s were kings of Fermanagh.
+From the 13th to the 17th centuries, the Maguire family were kings of Fermanagh.

 Naming conventions

-The surname has been anglicized variously as McGuire, McGwire, McGwyre and most commonly, Maguire (from variant Irish spelling Mag Uidhir).
+The surname has been anglicized variously as McGuire, McGwire, McGwyre and most commonly, Maguire (from variant form Mag Uidhir).

 History

+According to historian C. Thomas Cairney, the Maguires were a chiefly family of the Oirghialla (or Airgíalla or Oriel) who were a tribe of the Laigin, the third wave of Celts to settle in Ireland during the first century BC.

 The Maguire sept is primarily associated with modern-day County Fermanagh.
-They possessed the entire county, also known as Maguire's Country, from about 1250 C.E. and maintained their independence as Lords of Fermanagh down to the reign of King James VI & I, when their country was confiscated like other parts of Ulster.
-The Maguire’s supplied Chiefs or Princes to Fermanagh, from about A.D.
+They possessed the entire county, also known as Maguire's Country, from about 1250 C.E. and maintained their independence as Lords of Fermanagh down to the reign of King James VI & I, when their county was confiscated like other parts of Ulster.
+The Maguire's supplied Chiefs or Princes to Fermanagh, from about A.D.
 1264, when they supplanted the former Chieftains (Ó Daimhín, or Devin/Devine).
 They were inaugurated as Princes of Fermanagh on the summit of Cuilcagh, a magnificent mountain near Swanlinbar, on the borders of Cavan and Fermanagh; and sometimes also at a place called Sciath Gabhra or Lisnasciath, now Lisnaskea.
 The family was first mentioned in the Annals as early as 956 AD and have always been closely associated with the other leading septs of Ulster such as the O'Neill and the O'Donnell.
 They spawned several well-known branches which became septs in their own right, including Mac Manus, Mac Caffrey, Mac Hugh, and several others.
-The name is among the forty most common names in Ireland, among the top twenty-five in Ulster, ten in Co.
-Cavan, thirty in Co.
-Monaghan and is the single most common name in Co.
-Fermanagh.
-Maguiresbridge in Co.
-Fermanagh (Irish: Droichead Mhig Uidhir) takes its name from the family.
+The name is among the forty most common names in Ireland, among the top twenty-five in Ulster, ten in County Cavan, thirty in County Monaghan and is the single most common name in County Fermanagh.
+Maguiresbridge in County Fermanagh (Irish: Droichead Mhig Uidhir) takes its name from the family.